Feyerabend/ABC80/README.md

 Then 128 byte of RAM was the space to navigate within.
-But not even that, some bytes were already spoken for by the system for some I/O, buttons pressed, joysticks moved, etc. The finalised code would at the introduction of the machine starts at 4K of memory in a cartridge.
+But not even that, some bytes were already spoken for by the system for some I/O, buttons pressed, joysticks moved, etc. The finalised code would at the introduction of the machine started with 4K of memory in a cartridge.
+Later games had more memory.

 This is what I would label as a highly coupled *coding experience*.
 Debugging was sometimes done with oscilloscope (if they could afford it) or other